globalresiliencepartnership/globalresiliencepartnership.github.io/_posts/0001-01-04-challenge.md

 <ul>
 	<li>Global Resilience Challenge Update</li>
 	<li>Thank you to everyone who participated in the Global Resilience Challenge.
 The first round of the Challenge closed on November 30, and nearly 500 applications were submitted – a testament to the great interest in and need for building resilience in the Resilience Partnership’s focus regions of the Sahel, the Horn of Africa, and South and Southeast Asia.
-Teams will be informed by January 30, 2015 if they have been selected to move to Stage Two and develop Problem Statements.</li>
+Teams will be informed by February 6, 2015 if they have been selected to move to Stage Two and develop Problem Statements.</li>
 	<li>Please continue to visit this Global Resilience Partnership portal for updated information closer to those dates.</li>
 	<li>Questions about the Challenge?
 Please <a href='mailto:challenge@globalresiliencepartnership.org'>contact us.</a></li>
 	<!-- <li>